maryamhgf/Chatroom/README.md

 # Chatroom
 Implementation of a chatroom using socket programming.
-There are one server and arbitrary number of clients can join.
+There is one server which can be connected by an arbitrary number of clients.

-Server:(Ubuntu)
+Here is how to run the server and the client on linux machines:

+Server:

-1. Open terminal and type cd "directory of the codes".
+Open the terminal and cd to the directory of the codes.

+Run the server by: “python chat_server.py -sp 9090”.

-2. The server will be run in port 9090(you can change it in the code.)
+(The server will be run on port 9090)

-3. Type python chat_server.py -sp 9090 in the terminal.

-Client:(Ubuntu)
+Client:

-1. Open a new terminal and type cd "directory of the codes".
+Open another terminal and cd to the directory of the codes.

-2. Type python client.py sip- server-ip sp- 9090 (For example: python client.py sip- 9090 sp- 9090)
+Run the client by: “python client.py -sip 127.0.0.1 -sp 9090 .

+(Connecting to a server running on localhost and port number 9090)

-For every new client open a new terminal and type the previous command.
+For every new client, open a new terminal and type the previous command.

-When a client type a message in the terminal, for all the clients in that chatroom < From Client_ip , Client_port>: Message! will be shown.
+When a client types a message in the terminal, all the clients in that chatroom will see this message: < From Client_ip , Client_port>: Message!.